LIFE & HEALTH CHALLENGES

 Memory loss can be related to a myriad of other conditions or factors including stress, anxiety, depression, chronic illness, pain, medications, excessive alcohol, drug use, sleep deprivation, head injury or stroke.

-Given the bushfires we experienced towards the end of 2019 and early 2020 and then, COVID-19, it’s not surprising that many people are struggling with their short-term memory.
+Given the drought, bushfires and floods and then, COVID-19, it’s not surprising that many people are struggling with their short-term memory.
 Our sympathetic nervous system – our alert system that prepares us to do battle or flee – has perhaps been switched ‘on’ for weeks or months resulting in high cortisol levels.

 Cortisol is diabolical for brain neurons because our alert system is designed for short, sharp physical activity – to escape or fight – and is not designed to be ‘on’ all the time.
 Brain fog, poor memory, and inability to prioritise or make decisions is all part of high levels of cortisol in the brain.
 Settling down the sympathetic nervous system and, in doing so, activating our parasympathetic nervous system – the rest, soothe, digest and calm system – is often the first step in improving our memory, decision making and prioritising.